peterszatmary/software-testing-notes/README.md

 ## Testing tools / frameworks (Java) ##

-In this section there are are all testing strategies listed which have tools / frameworks / libraries for performing it.
-For example you can do Acceptance testing with Cucumber so it is on list.
-But on other side [Ad Hoc testing](https://www.guru99.com/adhoc-testing.html) as far as i know has no tool/framework for it so you can use whatever make sense to you.
-Here it is important that Ad hoc is performed without big planning to have quick tests done.
-No matter of tools.
+In this section there are are all testing types listed which have tools / frameworks / libraries for performing it.
+For example you can do [Acceptance testing](https://www.guru99.com/user-acceptance-testing.html) with [Cucumber](https://cucumber.io) so it is on list.
+But on other side for example [Ad Hoc testing](https://www.guru99.com/adhoc-testing.html) as far as i know has no tool / framework for it so you can use whatever make sense to you.
+Here it is important that Ad hoc what is Ad hoc not the tool.
+No tool is definitelly wired to that type of test.
 Thats why it is not on the list.

 ### Acceptance testing ###